 Getting from home to class (or anywhere else) at the University of Oregon is pretty easy.
 You can walk from one side of campus to the other in less than 15 minutes.
 If you want to check on that, the interactive campus map can tell you exactly how long it takes to get from place to place.

-We also love our bikes—beach cruisers, mountain bikes, tandem bikes, and even scooters (which are technically not bikes).
-If you don't have a bike, check out the UO Bike Program to rent one.
-If you use a bike here at UO, make sure you know how to lock it up properly.
-And don’t forget to register your bike with the Department of Parking and Transportation in case your bike is ever stolen or you lose the key and need help getting your lock off.
+We also love our bikes—commuter bikes, mountain bikes, tandem bikes, and even scooters (which are technically not bikes).
+If you don't have a bike, visit a local bike shop to purchase one.
+You can also check out the UO Bike Program to use the free do-it-yourself maintenance workspace, attend a class, or go on a bike ride.
+If you use a bike here at the UO, make sure you know how to lock it up properly with a U-lock.
+And don’t forget to register your bike with Transportation Services in case your bike is ever stolen or you lose the key and need help removing your lock.

 When you want to go out in the Eugene community, take the bus!
-As a UO student you get free bus access from the Lane Transit District (LTD).
-There’s a rapid transit line—the EmX—that runs right by campus on its way to downtown Eugene–and downtown Springfield.
+As a UO student you get free bus access from Lane Transit District (LTD).
+There’s a rapid transit line—the EmX—that runs right by campus on its way between downtown Eugene and downtown Springfield.

-If you need to get to or from campus at night, you can use Safe Ride, a student-funded program that provides transportation to students throughout the Eugene community.
+If you need to get to or from campus at night, you can use Duck Rides, a student-funded program that provides transportation to students throughout the Eugene community.
 However you travel, be safe.